 Troy Herion is a composer and filmmaker whose work unites contemporary music with visual arts through chamber and orchestral music, opera, theater, and film.
 Central to his work is visual-music: the idea that musical qualities are found in visual as well as aural experience.

-Compositions have been performed by leading ensembles such as American Composers Orchestra, So Percussion, Nash Ensemble of London, Brentano Quartet, and Crash Ensemble.
+Compositions have been performed by leading ensembles such as American Composers Orchestra, So Percussion, JACK Quartet, Nash Ensemble of London, Brentano Quartet, and Crash Ensemble.
 His two operas La Tempesta and Il Racconto d’Inverno premiered in Umbria, Italy.

 Recently his piece New York: A City Symphony for film and orchestra was premiered in Carnegie Hall by the American Composers Orchestra.
 His visual-music film Baroque Suite was called “marvelous” by New Yorker critic Alex Ross and has been featured on MTV and screened at the Brooklyn Film Festival, The Wassaic Project, and The SONiC Festival.
 His music video directing debut “The Bright Motion” for pianist Michael Mizrahi of New Amsterdam Records was released to critical acclaim on the blogs of NPR Classical and The Rest is Noise.